RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### Testing & Evaluation plan: Please describe how you can verify your system is working as expected

-Our testing and evaluation strategy follows a rigorous multi-stage approach:
+The testing and evaluation strategy follows a rigorous multi-stage approach:

 **1. Unit Testing:**